brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![inline](./curly-3.png)

-^ One solution could be structuring the argument list like this.
+^ One solution could be structuring the argument list like this, pulling the arguments more to the left.

-^ But then it doesn't really scale if you're refactoring.
+^ But this approach doesn't really scale when you're refactoring.

 ---